dbyr/large_int/README.md

 In order to abstract the representation of the numbers the "_op_\_no\_shrink" methods have been kept private.

 The Div (/) and Rem (%) operators perform the same operation but return different values.
 If both values are desired it's better to use the "div\_with\_remainder" method that returns both values as a pair (result, remainder), rather than to call both Div and Rem separately, since this will double the time taken.

+## Change Log
+### 0.2.1
+Ammended the exclusion of `TryFrom` for unsigned integer types.

+Additionally the `div_with_remainder` method was made generic such that it now supports both primitives and other `LargeInt`s (and any other type implementing `Into<LargeInt>`).

+### 0.2.0
+Added extra generic traits `Default`, `Eq`, `Hash`, `Ord`, `LowerExp`.
+Also added iterator traits `Sum` and `Product`.

+New functionality implemented `TryFrom` trait for all primitive int types.
+Unsigned ints were excluded by mistake.

+More new functionality included mirror methods for the primitive integer types, `pow` and `abs`.

+### 0.1.0 (First release)
+Initial release included most of the standard `std::ops` operators.
+The base functionality was complete and included in this release.

+### 1.0.0 (Yanked initial version)
+This version was yanked due to issues with the categorisation on crate.io (after yanking I also realised the version should probably not be 1 yet).